 On February 28, 2018, the Corporation successfully redeemed all of its units in Agility as a result of the sale of Agility to a third party.
 Gross proceeds to Alaris from the Agility Sale consist of: (i) US\$22.2 million for the preferred units Alaris holds in Agility LLC, which includes a premium of US\$2.1 million over Alaris' original cost of US\$20.1 million; (ii) US\$2.9 million for all unpaid distributions up to February 28, 2018; and (iii) US\$1.6 million for a loan outstanding, including all principal and interest accrued on such loan.
-US\$1.5 million of the repurchase price to be paid to Alaris will be placed in escrow for 18 months to satisfy indemnification obligations under the transaction.
+US\$1.5 million of the repurchase price to be paid to Alaris was placed in escrow for 18 months to satisfy indemnification obligations under the transaction.
 Following the escrow period any remaining escrowed funds will be paid to Alaris.

-The Corporation recorded a gain on redemption of \$1.7 million during the six month period ending June 30, 2018 which represents the excess of total consideration received (US\$22.2 million) above the carrying value of US\$20.8 million converted to Canadian dollars.
+The Corporation recorded a gain on redemption of \$1.7 million during the nine month period ending September 30, 2018 which represents the excess of total consideration received (US\$22.2 million, US\$20.7 million in cash and US\$1.5 million held in escrow and recorded as long-term accounts receivable) above the carrying value of US\$20.8 million converted to Canadian dollars.
 The cumulative fair value adjustments previously recorded through other comprehensive income were moved to retained earnings on January 1, 2018 to reflect the changes in accounting standards (as described in note 3).
-As a result of the gain on redemption, the Corporation paid US\$2.6 million in taxes during the six months ended June 30, 2018.
+As a result of the gain on redemption, the Corporation paid US\$2.6 million in taxes during the nine months ended September 30, 2018.